paranoia5/kyc.doc/docs/disclaimer.md

 There are a few things you need to know before you start testing the app:

 - **we support passport document only**
-- [NativeBase] doesn't collect or store any information you use during your testing.
+- [NativeBase Market] doesn't collect or store any information you use during your testing.
 - [appducks api] doesn't persist your data.
 It wipes up all images every now and then. read more about it [here]
 - You have 3 ways to test the app: